-Natixis S.A., acting through its New York Branch, will provide a liquidity facility for the Class A and B certificates, in each case in an amount sufficient to make three semiannual interest payments.
+Credit Suisse AG, New York Branch, will provide the initial liquidity facility for the Class A and B certificates, in each case in an amount sufficient to make three semiannual interest payments.

 The certificates will not be listed on any national securities exchange.